Welcome from our Department Head, Dr. Brian O'Leary

 Our Bachelor of Science (B.S.) is among the most popular on campus, providing our majors with a solid foundation in Psychology.
 The B.S. degree provides a sophisticated grounding in the processes and discoveries of the scientific method as it is used in contemporary Psychology.
 Most of our graduates move directly into business or public service, benefitting from the enhanced opportunities for success associated with the critical thinking skills developed through a strong liberal arts education.
 Other of our graduates enter Masters, PsyD and PhD programs in Psychology, including Industrial-Organizational, Clinical, and School Psychology.
 And an undergraduate degree in Psychology does not limit you to pursuing an advanced degree in Psychology.
 Our graduates have gone on to get degrees in law, medicine, social work and other disciplines.

-We offer two master's level programs, one in Industrial-Organizational (I-O) Psychology and the other a masters in Research Psychology.
+We offer two Master's level programs, one in Industrial-Organizational (I-O) Psychology and the other a masters in Psychological Science.
 Our I-O program provides students with classroom and real-world experiences that allow them to graduate and fulfill important roles in work organizations.
 Students in our Research Master's program work closely with a faculty mentor and take courses that teach them to use scientific methods to explore a wide range of issues.
 Research Master's students, for example, have studied Psychology and the Law, Cognitive Psychology, the Psychology of Religion, Personality and Social Psychology, and Health Psychology, to mention only a few of the more prominent examples.
-Many of our Masters graduates go on to pursue PsyD and PhDs at other universities.
+Many of our Masters program graduates go on to pursue PsyD and PhDs at other universities.

 Come by and see us in the 3rd floor of the Chattanooga State Office Building at 540 McCallie Ave.
 We’d love to talk to you about your future!
 Also, check back in this section of our website and its subpages from time to time for important updates and information that apply to the overall department and our undergraduate and graduate programs.